1 Springer, N.P. and Van Weel, C. (1996) Homebirth BMJ 313:1276-1277

 98 Symon A., Winter C., Inkester M. et al. Outcomes for births booked under an independent midwife and births in NHS maternity units: matched comparison study.
 BMJ 2009; 338: b2060 doi:10.1136/bmj.b2060 Available (by subscription) at http://www.bmj.com/content/338/bmj.b2060

-99 Sandall J, Murrells T, Dodwell M, Gibson R, Bewley S, Coxon K, Bick D, Cookson G, Warwick C, Hamilton-Fairley D. The efficient use of the maternity workforce and the implications for safety & quality in maternity care.
-NIHR project number 10/1011/94 hosted by King's College London Report due for publication in 2014.
-The views and opinions expressed herein do not necessarily reflect those of the HS&DR Programme, NIHR, NHS or Department of Health.
-(2014)
+99 Sandall J, Murrells T, Dodwell M, Gibson R, Bewley S, Coxon K, Bick D, Cookson G, Warwick C, Hamilton-Fairley D. (2014) The efficient use of the maternity workforce and the implications for safety and quality in maternity care: a population-based, cross-sectional study.
+Health Serv Deliv Res 2014;2(38)